 The Ombudsman stated that your right is to make your way to homes or businesses where no alternative route exists.
-However it's unclear why and how alternative routes come into this at all.

 Please note that a wristband IS required to get into event areas on private property, such as car-parks, and access into some bars and clubs.
 Though other bars and clubs will let you in without a band, as has happened for several years now.

 In fact campaigners first found out about the legal situation because in 2012 (and possibly in earlier years) Crunch Bar insisted that customers without bands should be allowed to reach their premises.
 Yes the gay village bars, Pride and City Council have known the true situation for a long time but chose to keep the public in the dark because it was profitable to do so.

 The latest development is that the Citywide Highways Manager at Manchester City Council has stated that entry to Sackville Park can't be denied to non-wristband holders.
 More to come on this.